 First Year: Do not fertilize immediately after planting.
-Wait until the first leaves have reached full size, then apply 1 tablespoon of a special azalea fertilizer (12-12-12 or 10-10-10) within a circle 12 inches away from each plant.
-Repeat at about six-week intervals depending upon rainfall or irrigation until mid-August in the Sandhills and Coastal Plain and mid-July in the Piedmont.
-Use a half-tablespoon of ammonium nitrate instead of a complete fertilizer for the second and subsequent applications if high levels of phosphorus are present as determined by a soil test.
+Wait until the first leaves have reached full size, then apply 1 tablespoon of a special azalea fertilizer (10-5-4 or 10-8-8) within a circle 12 inches away from each plant.
+Repeat at about six-week intervals depending upon rainfall or irrigation until mid-August in the Sandhills and Coastal Plain, and mid-July in the Piedmont.
+Use a half-tablespoon of ammonium sulfate instead of a complete fertilizer for the second and subsequent applications if high levels of phosphorus are present as determined by a soil test.

 Second Year: Double the first year's rates, but increase the circle around the plants to 18 inches.
 Make the first application when new growth begins in the spring.

 Lowering pH: If the soil pH is slightly high in an established planting based on soil test results, sidedress with ammonium sulfate, and apply iron sulfate if needed to correct the yellowing of foliage.

 If mulch is applied following planting and replaced at the rate of 1 inch per year, few weed problems should develop.
 Pine straw is acidic and makes an excellent mulch.
 Handpull or hoe the occasional weed growth.
 Avoid deep cultivation since blueberry roots are very near the surface.
 Hoe no more than about 1 inch deep.

 Since blueberries are produced from buds on 1-year-old wood, pruning should be severe enough to encourage the production of vigorous new growth each year.
 Because rabbiteye blueberries are vigorous and can support and develop heavy crops of large-sized fruit, they generally require less pruning than southern highbush blueberries.
 During the first five years little pruning will be required.
 Remove lower twiggy growth, dead or damaged shoots, and weak, spindly growth.
 Tip back excessively long and limber shoots to stimulate lateral branching and to thicken the shoots.
 Prune young plants during the dormant season and immediately after harvest with older plants.